 Parameter scsi_bus

 Туре Identifier

-Value Name of the emulated SCSI disk controller: "pka" or "pkb"
+Value Name of the emulated SCSI disk controller: "pka" of Name of the emulated SCSI disk controller: "pka" or "pkb"

 scsi_id

 Parameter scsi_id

 Туре Numeric

 Value A value between 0 and 7.
 This is the ID number of the emulated SCSI device.
 The SCSI adapter is preloaded with address 7.
 If required, set it to another value in the range of 0-7 from the VAX console.